usc-isi-i2/table-linker/tld.md

 - [`canonicalize`](#command_canonicalize): translate an input CSV or TSV file to [canonical form](https://docs.google.com/document/d/1eYoS47dCryh8XKjWIey7khikkbggvc6IUkdUGrQ9pEQ/edit#heading=h.wn7c3l1ngi5z)
 - [`clean`](#command_clean) : clean the values to be linked to the KG
 - [`get-exact-matches`](#command_get-exact-matches): retrieves the identifiers of KG entities whose label or aliases match the input values exactly.
-- [`string-similarity`](#command_string-similarity): command compares the cell values in two input columns and outputs a similarity score for each pair of participating strings
+- [`string-similarity`](#command_string-similarity): compares the cell values in two input columns and outputs a similarity score for each pair of participating strings
 - [`merge-columns`](#command_merge-columns): merges values from two or more columns and outputs the concatenated value in the output column
 - [`normalize-scores`](#command_normalize-scores): normalizes the retrieval scores for all the candidate knowledge graph objects for each retrieval method for all input cells
-- [`combine-linearly`](#command_combine-linearly): combines the two or more columns with scores for candidate knowledge graph objects for each input cell value
+- [`combine-linearly`](#command_combine-linearly): linearly combines two or more columns with scores for candidate knowledge graph objects for each input cell value
 - [`get-kg-links`](#command_get-kg-links): outputs the top `k` candidates from a sorted list as linked knowledge graph objects for an input cell in [KG Links](https://docs.google.com/document/d/1eYoS47dCryh8XKjWIey7khikkbggvc6IUkdUGrQ9pEQ/edit#heading=h.ysslih9i88l5) format
 - [`join`](#command_join): outputs the top `k` candidates from a sorted list as linked knowledge graph objects for an input cell in [Output](https://docs.google.com/document/d/1eYoS47dCryh8XKjWIey7khikkbggvc6IUkdUGrQ9pEQ/edit#heading=h.6rlemqh56vyi) format
 - [`ground-truth-labeler`](#command_ground-truth-labeler): compares each candidate for the input cells with the ground truth value for that cell and adds an evaluation label